How I set up a Caridina Shrimp Tank using Akadama

 Cycling the Tank by Ghost Feeding

-Cycle tank in the dark for 15 days adding a small 25-50mg scoop of a powdered foodOpens in a new tab. such as GlasGarten Shrimp Baby daily as a source of ammonia.
-I cycle in the dark because during the cycle tank parameters are swinging wildly and there is a lot of ammoniaOpens in a new tab. and then nitrates in the tank, perfect conditions for nuisance algae to take hold.
+Cycle tank in the dark for 15 days adding a small 25-50mg scoop of a powdered food such as GlasGarten Shrimp Baby daily as a source of ammonia.
+I cycle in the dark because during the cycle tank parameters are swinging wildly and there is a lot of ammonia and then nitrates in the tank, perfect conditions for nuisance algae to take hold.

-I hate nuisance algaeOpens in a new tab. so cycle in the dark.
+I hate nuisance algae so cycle in the dark.
 The food you use to create ammonia doesn’t matter but a powder food decomposes more quickly and spreads around the tank evenly.
 I do not recommend using bacteria powders of any kind to do this.
 I use a food as all I want it to do is rot and create ammonia to feed the bacteria I added during start up during the cycle.

 Add Wood /Leaves

-On day 15 add cholla wood and Indian Almond Leaf (I boil and pour off several times for 4-6 hrs prior to adding so they sink and all the dark tannins are leached out (I like clear water).
+On day 15 add cholla woodOpens in a new tab. and Indian Almond Leaf (I boil and pour off several times for 4-6 hrs prior to adding so they sink and all the dark tannins are leached out (I like clear water).
 You can add these on day one if you like but for me it’s a lot to do all at once and I see no benefit to adding them before half way through the cycle.
 They are to grow biofilm and they will do that as long as they’ve been in the tank for a couple weeks.

 Continue to cycle for another 15-25 days in the dark (30-40 days total) adding small scoop of powdered food as previously mentioned daily.
 Test for ammonia periodically and keep it between 0.5 and 1.0ppm.
 Mine usually cycles around 0.5ppm.
 Do not let ammonia go over 2.0ppm as this will stall the cycle.

-If ammonia reaches 2.0ppm water change it down with remineralized RODI water to 1.0ppm or below.
-I find that the period of time my cycling tanksOpens in a new tab. have detectable nitrites in them is very short, 2-3 days so sometimes I miss the nitrite phase on testing.
+If ammonia reaches 2.0ppm water changeOpens in a new tab. it down with remineralized RODI water to 1.0ppm or below.
+I find that the period of time my cycling tanks have detectable nitrites in them is very short, 2-3 days so sometimes I miss the nitrite phase on testing.
 That’s ok.

 Ammonia and Nitrate

-When ammonia and nitrite read 0 test for nitratesOpens in a new tab..
+When ammonia and nitrite read 0 test for nitrates.
 They will be quite high (40ppm+) .
 Do a 75%-100% water change to export nitrates.
 I have noticed that on some API tests ammonia never reads below 0.25.
 If you can’t get a zero ammonia reading and you have zero nitrites and nitrates are present and it’s been 30 days then I consider the tank cycled and the ammonia test wrong.

 Feel free to get another ammonia test and see what it reads but don’t get too concerned about 0.25ppm ammonia if you’ve been cycling for 30 days and have nitrates in the tank.
 Ammonia doesn’t hurt caridina at the pH’s we keep them, that is a topic for another write-up.
-Refill tank with fresh remineralized water (GH of 5) turn on lights.
+Refill tank with fresh remineralized water (GH of 5) turn on lightsOpens in a new tab..

 Plants

 Select plants to add for nitrate export.
-Dip plants in bleach dip (I follow the process on buceplant.com which is 1:20 ratio for 1-3 minutes then rinse and dechlorinated – I use Seachem Prime).
+Dip plants in bleach dip (I follow the process on buceplant.com which is 1:20 ratio for 1-3 minutes then rinse and dechlorinated – I use Seachem PrimeOpens in a new tab.).
 I dip all plants this way even plants from my other tanks to prevent hair algae which can really take over in a new Akadama tank.
 Plants I use are frogbit (1 minute dip due to sensitive roots) and buce (2 minute dip).

-Once you have filled the tank (after changing nitrates down), dipped and dechlorinatedOpens in a new tab. the plants you will use (I recommend Amazon Frogbit and Bucephalandra), turn the lights on whatever schedule you plan to use.
+Once you have filled the tank (after changing nitrates down), dipped and dechlorinated the plants you will use (I recommend Amazon Frogbit and Bucephalandra), turn the lights on whatever schedule you plan to use.
 Circulate tank for 24 hrs after doing the big water change and then it’s ready to drip shrimp into it.

 Adding Shrimp

-I recommend a long slow drip to acclimate shrimpOpens in a new tab., 12-24 hrs at one drip every 3 seconds and once that’s done I recommend floating the shrimp in the tank to equalize temperatures.
+I recommend a long slow drip to acclimate shrimp, 12-24 hrs at one drip every 3 seconds and once that’s done I recommend floating the shrimp in the tank to equalize temperatures.
 Dripping prevents GH and pH shock and floating prevents temperature shock which is all to prevent a forced/failed molting attempt.

 Products I Use

-As for products, for cyclingOpens in a new tab.
-I only use two.
-Salty ShrimpOpens in a new tab.
-GH+ to remineralize the water and Prodibio Bacteria to start the tank.
+As for products, for cycling I only use two.
+Salty Shrimp GH+ to remineralize the water and Prodibio Bacteria to start the tank.
 I don’t use any bacteria products for the life of the tank except to initially cycle it.
 I don’t add bacteria after water changes or on a schedule.

 Once my bacteria is in the tank it establishes itself in the billions on every single bit of surface area in the tank, on the glass, on the filters, on and in the substrate, everywhere, except for in the water, there is no such thing as cycled water.

-A single grain of substrate houses more bacteria than the entire volume of waterOpens in a new tab. in your tank.
+A single grain of substrate houses more bacteria than the entire volume of water in your tank.
 You don’t need to add bacteria of any kind beyond the initial

 cycle.
 It establishes itself and does its